Do cookie banners make you GDPR compliant? (No — here's the rest)

 On this page

 Short answer: no. A cookie banner covers one obligation — getting consent before non-essential cookies load — and even then, most banners are set up in a way that doesn’t actually meet the rule.
 Real compliance also covers your privacy notice, contracts with the apps that handle your data, retention, and responding to data requests.
-The banner is the doormat, not the house.
+The banner is the 10% of compliance your visitors can see — the risk lives in the 90% they can’t.

 What does UK cookie law actually require?